dantonnoriega/prospectus-draft/draft-bank/outline-p2.md

 **Part 1**: Millions of families depend on SNAP benefits to provide sustained, predictable access to food.
 With reduced access to TANF benefits, SNAP has become the most popular cash-like assistance available to struggling families.

 **Part 2**: Economic theory assumes families have some access to cash.
 SNAP benefits therefore act as a buffer, alleviating strained food budgets and allowing families to shift cash towards other SNAP-ineligible goods.
 Unfortunately, monthly SNAP benefits are insufficient for many of the poorest families.
-With little access to cash,

 **Part 3**: Spending is highest within the first 3 days of receiving SNAP benefits.
-By the week leading up to the next scheduled monthly transfer, families often have no benefits left to spend on food.
+Days leading up to the next scheduled monthly transfer, families often have no benefits left to spend on food.
+Low on cash, families tighten their belts and eat less nutritious foods.
+They also turn to informal and formal (e.g. social services) safety nets for assistance.

+**Part 4**: For families coping with poverty, informal safety nets (e.g. family, friends) tend to be the first line of defense should formal safety nets (e.g. SNAP) fall short.
+However, informal safety nets are not always available.
+Family and friends for those coping with poverty often struggle with similar levels of economic insecurity.
+With few options left, families or the most extreme margins will turn to food banks or emergency social services for help.

+**Part 5**: Emergency services are scarce but exists to help families lacking cash to pay for necessities like rent, electricity, and food.

+**Extra**: Cash assistance reaches fewer families since the 1996 welfare reform act.
+SNAP, on the other hand, has become the largest public assistance program in the US, peaking during the worst years of the Great Recession.
+While SNAP is a cash-like assistance program, it is still not cash.
+It cannot pay the rent or the bills.
+And when economic instability forces families to make tough decisions, especially those on the margins of poverty, it is a lack of cash that prompts families to search for help from formal and informal networks.